Josephdada01/alx-zero_day/README.md

-I will be Sofware Engineer soon if I don't give up
+I will be Sofware Engineer soon if I am ready to put in the work